chuadrian/game-library/README.md

-A simple game library built using Vuejs
+A simple game library built using Vuejs.
-Sign up and log in form
+Sign up and login form
 v-pagination
-Parctice on using vue js
+Practice on using Vuejs